cquark7/cquark7/README.md

 I'm a software engineer by profession, and an armchair philosopher by heart 🌍

-My expertise is in Data Science, DevOps & Python 🐍
+My expertise is in Data Science, DevOps & Full-Stack Python Development 🐍

 I'm currently in love with Investing and cybersecurity 🤓